v/mldev/mldev/002_makemore/README.md

 #### Regularization as a form of smoothing

-The frequency based bigram solution gets infinite loss whenever it encounters a bigram it has not seen in the training set, because it gets back a likelihood of 0, and `$\log 0 = -\inf`.
+The frequency based bigram solution gets infinite loss whenever it encounters a bigram it has not seen in the training set, because it gets back a likelihood of 0, and $\log 0 = -\infty$.

 To fix this problem, we initialize each bigram with a frequency of 1.
 Making the initial frequency larger than 1 makes the model more uniform.
 The larger the initial frequency, the less that our results depend on the input corpus.